imss0/cafftime/README.md

 # cafftime

 <p align="center"><img src="https://i.ibb.co/TKN5ncs/Screenshot-2023-03-31-at-19-46-53.png" width="300"></p>
-Cafftime is a caffeine intake tracker service.
+Cafftime is a caffeine intake tracker.
 This app will give you answer to these questions!

 ✔️ How much caffeine does this drink contain?<br/>
 ✔️ Do I drink too much caffeine than recommended?<br/>